 Barking is a natural behavior in dogs: dogs bark at birds, as humans, at the mail coming through the mail slot and, of course, at other dogs too.
 Often, barking can be a beneficial behavior as dogs can use it to warn you of intruders or to communicate.

 However, loud barking can be annoying both for yourself and for those around you.
 And so, here we provide you with some handy tips on how to train your dog to stop barking.

 Firstly: Something to Avoid

-When you want to train your dog to stop barking, there is one thing that you should never do and that is shout at your dog in the hope that they will stop.
-This is because, when your dog hears you shouting, they will usually think that you are barking too in your own way, and joining in with them.
+When you want to train your dog to stop barking, there is one thing that you should never do, and that is shout at your dog in the hope that they will stay.
+This is because, when your dog hears you shouting, they will usually think that you are barking too in your way, and joining in with them.

 Remember, whenever your dog does what you ask and stops barking, make sure to reward them with plenty of praise and affection (‘good boy!’ or ‘good girl!’ said in a warm voice is perfect, for example), and perhaps even a small treat if you feel that they need extra encouragement.

 1. Close Their Mouth Gently with Your Hands

 One thing that you can do when your dog is barking is to very gently but firmly hold their mouth closed with your hands and talk to them in a calm voice.
 Hold their mouth closed for a while, calmly repeating that they should ‘stop barking’ and then release their mouth, giving them plenty of encouragement and petting if they do not resume barking again.
 If barking resumes, try holding their mouth closed again.

 2. Try a Water Spray